vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 ### Fixed

-* VSecM Sentinel’s “Init Command” loop had a logic error that was preventing the initialization command to function under certain edge conditions.
+* VSecM Sentinel's "Init Command" loop had a logic error that was preventing the initialization command to function under certain edge conditions.
 It’s now fixed.